GarrettChristian/6888project/README.md

 ---
 ## Description

-Audio fuzzing and mutation tool to test mozilla's deepspeech speech to text model created for my 6888 final project.
+Audio fuzzing and mutation tool to test mozilla's deepspeech speech to text model.
+Created for my final project in Software Analysis CS 6888 with the University of Virginia.

 ---